nosoop/SM-TFCustomAttributeStarterPack/README.md

 bound to GPLv3, but you're welcome to use the code as reference in other projects under the more permissive license.

-The following is a non-exhaustive list of what you're allowed to do:
+The following is a non-exhaustive list of what you're allowed / required to do (that said, this is not legal advice):

 - You can modify / use any of the code provided under the MIT license.
 You may use the code as reference documentation for things like MetaMod:Source bindings under that license.
 - If you provide a compiled SourceMod plugin to another person, you MUST include the source code with your modifications per GPLv3+.
 (This applies to all SourceMod code / plugins in general.)
-- If you run the code on a server you own, modified or not, you are under no further obligation to provide any source code to any end-users.
+- If you run a compiled SourceMod plugin on a server you own, modified or not, you are under no further obligation to provide any source code to any end-users.
-- Attribution is nice, but not required.
-If you do feel like providing a URL for attribution of any custom attributes available here, linking to this repository is preferred.
+	- Attribution is nice, but not required if you're simply running the code.
+I couldn't care less, really.
+If you do feel like providing a URL for attribution of any custom attributes available here that you are using, linking to this repository is preferred.
+If you need a name to credit, "nosoop" is acceptable.
+(I do have a number of other aliases.)

 The software is provided "as is", and there is no real guarantee of support.
 While I will make an effort to maintain the plugins in response to game updates out of goodwill, it is at my